justinpayan/justinpayan.github.io/_pages/about.md

 I am a 6th year PhD candidate at UMass Amherst, where I apply data science and market design to problems of societal importance, especially in peer review.

+In October 2024, I will be starting as a Postdoctoral Research Associate at Carnegie Mellon University, working with Prof. [Nihar Shah](https://www.cs.cmu.edu/~nihars/) on problems in peer review and other human evaluation systems.

 I am advised by [Yair Zick](https://people.umass.edu/yzick/).
 Before starting my PhD, I received my Bachelor's and Master's degrees at the University of Georgia and worked for a year at [Vertica](http://vertica.com) as a software engineer.
 During my PhD, I have enjoyed interning at Amazon Alexa (2020, 2021), Microsoft (2022), and Adobe Research (2023).

 We held a workshop on [Computational Fair Division](https://sites.google.com/view/fairdivisionworkshop/home) at IJCAI 2023, and will be holding it again at [IJCAI 2024](https://sites.google.com/view/fairdivisionworkshop2024/home)!